-In June 2007 more than thirty liturgists from around Australia gathered in Sydney to imagine and develop ideas about practical and viable initiatives for liturgical education and formation in Australia.
-One of the proposals arising was the establishment of a network for pastoral musicians.
+On 5-6 June 2007 more than thirty liturgists from around Australia gathered at the Mt Saint Benedict Centre Pennant Hills in Sydney.
+Hosted by the Sisters of the Good Samaritan and the Congregation of the Blessed Sacrament, the purpose of the meeting was to imagine and develop ideas about practical and viable initiatives for liturgical education and formation in Australia.
+One of the proposals arising in the music focus group led by Angela Gorman (Bendotti) and Paul Mason was the establishment of an Australian network for pastoral musicians.

-In early 2010 Angela Gorman (Bendotti) from Perth and Paul Mason from Sydney set up the infrastructure for APMN - registering APMN in Western Australia as an incorporated association, registering the domain name (www.apmn.org.au) and establishing the web presence.
-A brief presentation was made to the NLC National Conference in Perth in January 2010.
-Since that time an interim steering committee was established with the purpose of launching APMN and preparing for its first Annual General Meeting.
+From early 2010 Angela Gorman, Justin Ankus and Paul Mason began to set up the infrastructure for APMN, registering the organisation in Western Australia as an incorporated association, establishing banking facilities with ANZ, registering the domain name (www.apmn.org.au) and establishing the website presence.
+A brief presentation was made to the NLC National Conference in Perth 4-7 February 2010 and the association was formally incorporated on 22 February 2010.

-Subsequently in October 2011, at the Wollongong Liturgy Festival, the first annual general meeting was held to ratify the constitution, ratify the subscription fees and confirm the election of the executive.
+Subsequently in October 2011, at the Wollongong Liturgy Festival, the first Annual Report was presented to the second Annual General Meeting, which ratified the constitution and the subscription fees, and confirmed the return of the previously elected executive.
 At the same meeting the Wollongong Chapter was established as the first regional chapter for the purpose of facilitating the APMN's aims and objects at parish and diocesan level.
 October 2011 also saw the first issue of the APMN e-newsletter.